NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company accounts for registration rights agreements in accordance with the Accounting Standards Codification subtopic 825-20, Registration Payment Arraignments (“ASC 825-20”).
 Under ASC 825-20, the Company is required to disclose the nature and terms of the arraignment, the maximum potential amount and to assess each reporting period the probable liability under these arraignments and, if exists, to record or adjust the liability to current period operations.
 On June 23, 2014, the Company filed Form S-1/A became effective with the Securities and Exchange Commission.
 As such, the Company determined that payments were due under its registration rights agreement and therefore accrued $55,620 as interest expense during the year ended December 31, 2014 for the liability under the registration rights agreements.
 During the year ended December 31, 2015, the Company estimated the liability at $-0- and therefore recorded the change to current period operations.

 Beginning on October 23, 2015, the Company entered into subscription agreements with certain accredited investors pursuant to which the Company sold to the investors units, which each unit consisting of one share of the Company’s common stock and a warrant to purchase one half of one share of common stock (the “Private Placement”).
 In connection with the Private Placement, the Company also entered into a registration rights agreements with the investors, pursuant to which the Company agreed to provide certain registration rights with respect to the common stock and warrants issued under the Private Placement.
 The registration rights agreements require the Company to file a registration statement within 45 calendar days upon the final closing under the Private Placement and to be effective 120 calendar days thereafter.
 The final closing under the Private Placement occurred on April 29, 2016.
-On August 2, 2016, the Company filed Form S-1 registration statement which became effective August 9, 2016.
-The Company has estimated the liability under the registration rights agreement at $-0- as of September 30, 2016.
+The Company has estimated the liability under the registration rights agreement at $-0- as of June 30, 2016.

 Certain reclassifications have been made to prior periods’ data to conform with the current year’s presentation.
 These reclassifications had no effect on reported income or losses.